 - Gene sequencing: This test studies all 250,000 pairs that make up the CFTR gene.
 It spots rare mutations.
 But it’s more expensive, so doctors don’t use it as often.

 Genetic Testing for Family Planning

 Doctors offer genetic, or carrier, testing to all couples who are pregnant or thinking about becoming pregnant.
 This panel screen allows you to find out your chances of having a child with CF. It may help you make decisions when planning your family.

 Genes come in pairs.
 To have CF, a child needs to inherit two flawed copies of the CFTR gene -- one from each parent.
 A child with only one copy is called a “carrier.”
-That means he doesn’t have the disease, but he can pass the gene on to his children.
+That means they don’t have the disease, but they can pass the gene on to their children.